etc5523-2020/r-package-assessment-j-effendy/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is how you can use the `covidexplorer` package to launch USA COVID-19 Explorer app:

 ``` r
 library(covidexplorer)